 Reinstatement.
 A student who has been disqualified and has skipped a fall or spring semester must follow the procedures for readmission.
-See "Readmission to the University," page 78.
+See "Readmission to the University," page 80.

 A disqualified student who has not skipped a semester may submit an Application for Reinstatement to the college of his or her major.
-If the student wishes to transfer to a different college and has a GPA of 2.00 or greater, he or she may submit an Application for Reinstatement to the college into which he or she wishes to transfer.
-If the student wishes to transfer to a different college and has a GPA below 2.00, he or she must submit the Application for Reinstatement to the Registrar's Recording/Readmission Section (SSV 142).
-The University Admissions Board then reviews the application.
+If the student wishes to transfer to a different college, he or she may submit an Application for Reinstatement to the college into which he or she wishes to transfer.